ept/blog/src/_posts/2007-11-25-dream-teams-team-dreams.md

 excellent manifesto on how to build a company (such as a software company) which relies on the intelligence and creativity of its people.
-The one-sentence summary might be: *People in your organisation are human beings, not parts of a machine; with a good working and social environment, they will enjoy what they do and do an excellent job.*</p>
+The one-sentence summary might be: *People in your organisation are human beings, not parts of a machine; with a good working and social environment, they will enjoy what they do and do an excellent job.*

 One of the key phenomena which the authors identify with success are what they call "jelled teams".
 They define this as: *"\[...\] a group of